 Your agency will cover most of your trek expenses.
 However, you need to carry extra money to buy chocolates, energy bars, water, and, most often, a hot shower.
 Chocolates generally cost around 2-4 USD per bar, and hot water costs 3-4 USD per liter.
 The price varies according to altitude and resources available.
 Besides, separate some money to tip your guide and porter as well.

 There is standard tipping in every agency.
 The most common tipping amount is 10% of the total trip cost.
 However, it depends upon the satisfaction of your trek and your heart.

-For more info regarding Everest Base Camp Trek, read our blog on “A Complete Guide to Everest Base Camp Trek“.
+For more info regarding Everest Base Camp Trek, read our blog on “A Complete Guide to Everest Base Camp Trek.”

-Which agency we chose
+Which agency do we choose

-Back at Kathmandu, Pradip was the one who responded and handled all our queries very diligently.
+Back in Kathmandu, Pradip was the one who responded and handled all our queries very diligently.
 The one thing that impressed us was Peregrine Treks usually organized smaller groups.
 It was much more natural and flexible to handle small groups.
 We made friendly new friends.

 Hence for the best result, choose a local trekking agency.
 It will help to generate local employment and increases the local economy.

 Ms. Esther Darryl, who trekked Everest Base Camp in September 2019